Tkachenko-School/awesome-dev-stuff/docs/create-npm-module/create-npm-module-babel.md

 ---
 id: create-npm-module-babel
-title: Babel
+title: Connect Babel to your project
-sidebar_label: | Babel
+sidebar_label: | Connect Babel to your project
 ---

 #### Babel